Angola facts and figures

 It has a population of over 25.7 million and is bordered by Zambia to the east, Namibia to the south and the Democratic Republic of Congo to the north.
 Its capital city is Luanda and the national currency is the kwanza.
 Portuguese is its official language, but Bantu and other African languages are also spoken.
 Angola gained independence from Portugal in 1975.

 Angola’s impressive economic growth rate is being driven by its oil sector.
 Oil production and its supporting activities contribute about 45 per cent of the nation’s gross domestic product and over 95 per cent of exports.

 Angola’s President is HE Dr. José Eduardo dos Santos.
-It joined OPEC in 2007.
+The country joined OPEC in 2007.

 Did you know?